 Tianmin Shu

 I am the director of the Social Cognitive AI (SCAI) Lab and an Assistant Professor in the Department of Computer Science at Johns Hopkins University.
-I also hold a joint appointment with the Deparment of Cognitive Science.
+I also hold a courtesy appointment with the Deparment of Cognitive Science.
 My research goal is to advance human-centered AI by engineering machine social intelligence to build socially intelligent systems that can understand, reason about, and interact with humans in real-world settings.
 I approach this from an interdisciplinary perspective, connecting machine learning, computer vision, robotics, and social cognition to study machine social intelligence.
 Before joining JHU, I was a Research Scientist at MIT working with Josh Tenenbaum and Antonio Torralba.

 Office: Malone Hall 213 Email: tianmin.shu [at] jhu.edu